CloudLabsAI-Azure/Cloud-Native-Application/labguide/Deploy theApplication-to-Azure-Kubernetes-Service.md

    ![Selecting + Add to create a deployment.](media/english-02.png "Selecting + Add to create a deployment")

-1. After a few minutes, you will see the deployment listed and it should be in a running state.
+1. After a few minutes, you will see the deployment listed, and it should be in a running state.

    ![Selecting + Add to create a deployment.](media/english-03.png "Selecting + Add to create a deployment")